enthusiastmartin/hydradx-api/README.md

-# HydraDX interface
+# HydraDX interface for python

 ## Description
-Simple API for interacting with HydraDX chain.
+Simple API for interacting with HydraDX chain in python.
 Mostly support for easy storage querying.
 Other features might be added in the future.